A lot or a little?

 Gameplay does get more interesting when you encounter (and then play as) other fighters, and the story takes a few twists and turns.
 Again, there's a ton of content here, but by the time you get to the fourth section, Majin Buu Saga, you realize the game doesn't really build up to anything significant.
 It's just more of the same.
 For the most part, Dragon Ball Z: Kakarot -- while pretty, long, and easy to control -- eventually comes off as a somewhat bloated collection of gameplay mechanics that doesn't really excel at any one of them.
 Die-hard fans of the franchise may disagree, and that's OK, but if the game developers are looking to broaden the appeal of this beloved series and amass new fans, this isn't the title to pull it off.

 Talk to your kids about ...

 Families can talk about sex, gender, and body image.
-Should players be concerned that there are characters that are considered to be "perverts," that like reading adult magazines, and have questionable approaches to women?
-Does it bother anyone the main protagonist goes home and asks his wife to make him lunch?
-Is this fine or are people concerned about this being too sensitive?
+Should players be concerned that there are characters considered to be "perverts," that like reading adult magazines, and that have questionable approaches to women?
+Does it bother anyone that the main protagonist goes home and asks his wife to make him lunch?
+Is this fine?
+Are people concerned about this being too sensitive?

-Is the impact of the violence in Dragon Ball Z: Kakarot affected by the lack of blood and gore from all of the fighting in the game?
-Would adding more realistic elements including blood and gore make battles more intense, or would it break an already fantasy-focused presentation where flying, energy blasts, and rapid dashes are the norm?
+Is the impact of the violence in Dragon Ball Z: Kakarot affected by the lack of blood and gore?
+Would adding more realistic elements (including blood and gore) make battles more intense, or would it break an already fantasy-focused presentation where flying, energy blasts, and rapid dashes are the norm?